basp/aardwolf/mapper.md

 ## Overview
 Below is an overview of the various commands that are currently supported as well as examples on how to use them.

+### Smart
+* `lautocoords` sets the current room's coordinates based on the previous room's coordinates and the last movement.
+* `lautoexits` sets the current room's exits based on GMCP data.

 ### Tweaking
 * `lareas` lists all areas known to the mapper
 * `lcoords` lists the current room's coordinates